DevAlves1993/OSmsJava/README.md

 The PartnerContracts Object contains two Object :

 * String partnerId : Partner Identifier provided by Orange Partner
-* Contracts contracts : List of contracts associated to the partner
+* Contract[] contracts : List of contracts associated to the partner

-###### Contracts
+###### Contract

-The Contracts Object contain some information of contract associated to the partner.
+The Contract Object contain some information of contract associated to the partner.
-The Contracts Object contains three Object :
+The Contract Object contains three Object :

 * String service : Technical name of the subscribed service
 * String contractDescription : Overall service contract description